jake-bladt/jestlab/readme.md

+# Jest Lab
-# A repo specifically for exploring the Jest testing framework for JavaScript
+A repo specifically for exploring the Jest testing framework for JavaScript